Dethon/AlexaCommandReader/Readme.md

 ## Objective
 This reads an Azure Service Bus queue and performs custom actions when messages arrive.
 The aim was to be able to control my devices through Alexa.

-To add custom behavior to yur messages you need to implement the `MessageBehavior()` method from `ICommandBehavior` in a subclass and inject it into the service.
+To add custom behavior to your messages you need to implement the `MessageBehavior()` method from `ICommandBehavior` in a subclass and inject it into the service.
 You can see an example in the `Code/Example` folder.

 ## Settings
 The function uses some settings that must be configured for your use case: